The homeless shelter where Samuel Little was arrested

 This is the homeless shelter where Samuel Little was arrested.

 Little was one of America's most prolific serial killers.
-Before his death in December of 2020, he confessed to murdering 93 women across 14 states.
+Before his death in December 2020, he confessed to murdering 93 women across 14 states.

-His last known victim was Nancy Carol Stevens, whom he strangled to death in Tupelo, Mississippi, in August of 2005.
+His last known victim was Nancy Carol Stevens, whom he strangled to death in Tupelo, Mississippi, in August 2005.

 Following Stevens' murder, Little seemingly went dormant due to his age and ailing health.